Afghan VP Dostum to return after more than a year in exile - AFP

 Thousands of Dostum's supporters have taken to the streets in recent weeks, shuttering election and government offices and blocking sections of highways, demanding the release of a pro-government militia leader and calling for Dostum's return.

-Observers say President Ashraf Ghani, an ethnic Pashtun, gave the green light for Dostum to come back to Afghanistan to stabilise the north and secure ethnic Uzbek support ahead of next year's presidential election, which he is widely expected to contest.
+Observers say President Ashraf Ghani gave the green light for Dostum to come back to Afghanistan to quell the unrest.

 Dostum left Afghanistan in May 2017 after he was accused of organising the rape and torture of a political rival.